jayanthkoushik/alphanet/paper/sections/3_method.md

 # Method {#sec:method}

-![Pipeline for AlphaNet.
-Given a rare class, we identify the nearest neighbor frequent classes based on visual similarity, and then update the rare class' classifier using learned coefficients.
-One coefficient,
-$\alpha$, is learned for each nearest neighbor.
-The result is an improved classifier for the rare class.](figures/pipeline){#fig:alphanet width=7.25in}

 In this work, we define the distance between two classes as the distance between their average training set representation.
 Given a classification model, let $f$ be the function mapping images to vectors